 Prior to the advent of SSRI drugs, the most widely-prescribed antidepressants were of the tricyclic variety.
 Because these drugs had a litany of side effects and were often rough on patients’ cardiovascular systems, researchers began searching for less toxic alternatives.

 The medical world thought they’d stumbled upon this magical alternative with the advent of SSRIs.
 In 1982, the first SSRI - a drug known as zimelidine – was brought to market.
-It was withdrawn from sale the following year when it became apparent the drug greatly increased the risk of developing Guillain–Barré syndrome, a rather nasty autoimmune disorder.
+It was withdrawn from sale the following year when it became apparent the drug caused liver toxicity, severe headaches, and greatly increased the risk of developing Guillain–Barré syndrome, a rather nasty autoimmune disorder.
 The risk of developing Guillain-Barré syndrome was increased around 25-fold among patients receiving zimeldine, compared with the natural incidence of the disorder.

 In 1983, a drug called indalpine became the second SSRI to appear on pharmacy shelves.
 Marketed as Upstene, indalpine’s days were also numbered.
 The drug was pulled from the market in 1985 after displaying a penchant for markedly reducing patients’ white blood cell counts.
 In its first year, 30 cases of neutropenia, agranulocytosis and leucopenia were reported in indalpine patients, five of which were fatal.
 In indalpine’s second and final year, 32 cases were reported.

 The third SSRI to hit the market was fluvoxamine.
-Developed by Kali-Duphar, part of Solvay Pharmaceuticals, Belgium (now owned by Abbott Laboratories) it was introduced as Floxyfral in Switzerland and Solvay in West Germany in 1983.
+Developed by Phillips-Duphar in the Netherlands, it was introduced as Floxyfral in Switzerland in 1983.
 In 1994, fluvoxamine became available in the US after the Food and Drug Administration (FDA) approved it for the treatment of obsessive-compulsive disorder.

 In 1986, fluoxetine – more famously known as Prozac – first became available in Belgium.
 The following year the FDA approved its sale in the US as a treatment for depression.
 As such, Prozac was the first SSRI to be sold in the highly lucrative US market.